-The Zimbabwean government recently signed an agreement to pay 4,500 white farmers $3.5 billion for infrastructure improvements on the land expropriated by the government during the chaotic land reform program of 1997/8.
+The Zimbabwean government recently signed an agreement to pay 4,500 white farmers US$3.5 billion for infrastructure improvements on the land expropriated by the government during the chaotic land reform programme of 1997/8.

 The initiative shows commitment to constitutionalism and respect for property rights and restoring the rule of law.
 The agreement is also a noble attempt at bringing closure to a questionable episode of the country’s land history.

 But the proposal to fund the exercise by issuing a sovereign bond is highly ambitious.
 With an ailing economy, the country simply doesn’t have the resources to meet its commitment to white farmers.
 In his letter dated 2 April 2020 to the heads of the International Monetary Fund (IMF), World Bank, African Development Bank (AfDB), Paris Club and European Investment Bank, Finance Minister Mthuli Ncube clearly outlined that the country does not have the medical and financial resources to fight the COVID-19 pandemic.
 Although the government cleared its US$107.9 million arrears with the IMF in 2016, it is still struggling to settle its US$2.2 billion debt to other international financial institutions, including the World Bank and African Development Bank.

 The government has proposed issuing a long-term sovereign bond, a process where the government sells bonds to investors on either domestic or international financial markets to raise funds.
 This year, only Ghana, Gabon and Egypt have managed to do so.